 How to Sell Your Parents on Out-of-State Colleges

 College should be your home away from home.
 But what do you do when it’s home really, really far away from home?
 Creating your college list of reach, match, and safety schools is hard enough as is.
 But when it comes to distant and/or out-of-state colleges, you also need to decide how far you’re willing to go.
-This is especially tricky when you’re considering public schools as an out-of-state student, because those tuition rates can be just as high—or higher—than fancy private colleges.
+This is especially tricky when you’re considering public schools as an out-of-state student because those tuition rates can be just as high—or higher—than fancy private colleges.
 Is it worth it to go to an already pricey dream school that’s also far from home?
 Well, maybe.
 Scholarships and financial aid could reduce the demanding costs, and the experience may be well worth the extra travel.
 Above all, creating parameters for schools you’re interested in should be a discussion that includes your parent(s) or guardian(s).

 Managing this conversation

 Having this very discussion with my parents about my reach colleges made me feel very stressed and scared.
 I feared not being able to even apply to a school with my dream program because Mom and Dad said so.
-When I finally built up the courage to initiate the conversation, I brought a map, a list of colleges, and laptop with me.
+When I finally built up the courage to initiate the conversation, I brought a map, a list of colleges, and a laptop with me.
 A mutually beneficial part of this discussion is keeping it as straightforward as possible.
 Some preconceived notions of your dream school could cloud your judgment, and you want to present the facts with a neutral point of view so you can ensure the college becomes your future home away from home.
-Here's a great list of considerations that can act as great framework for your college search that I’ve personally used in talking to both my parents and college counselors in order to formulate a realistic, attainable, and smart college list, including faraway and out-of-state schools.
+Here's a great list of considerations that can act as a great framework for your college search that I’ve personally used in talking to both my parents and college counselors in order to formulate a realistic, attainable, and smart college list, including faraway and out-of-state schools.

 What aspects to focus on